 Adding a cosigner to your international student loan application can improve your chances of loan approval, but there are some major drawbacks:

 Finding a creditworthy cosigner in the USA can be difficult for international students.
 If you don’t have family members or close friends in the United States, there may not be anyone you can ask to cosign a loan with you.
-Without a cosigner, you won’t qualify for student loans from lenders that require international students to have one.
+Without a cosigner, you won’t qualify for international student loans from lenders that require students to have one.

 Asking someone to cosign a loan is a big favor, and not everyone will be willing to do it.
 That’s because cosigners take on a lot of risk when cosigning a loan.
 If you don’t make the payments, the cosigner is responsible for making them instead, potentially putting a strain on their finances.